1 - 2 Advocate and Propitiation

 Then you read that he ‘denies the Father and the Son’.
 That means that he denies that there is a relationship of perfect unity in the Godhead between the Father and the Son.
 This relationship is the core of the Christian faith.
 Jesus the Christ is the Son of the Father.

-Speaking about ‘God’ also covers the distance between Christendom on the one hand and Judaism and islam on the other hand.
-The orthodox Judaism and islam deny the essential truth of Christendom and are absolutely antichristian.
+Speaking about ‘God’ also bridges the distance between Christendom and Judaism and islam.
+Orthodox Judaism and islam deny the essential truth of Christendom and are in the fullest sense antichristian.
 The rapprochement between the religions doesn’t change Judaism and islam, but it erodes Christendom by taking the core out of it.
-The big question, in order to test the truth of a statement still remains: “What do you think about the Christ?”
-(Mt 22:42).
+The big question to test the truth of a statement still remains: “What do you think about the Christ?”
+(Mt 22:42a).

-Actually you are sent back to the beginning.
+You are referred back to the beginning.
 What did you hear about the truth back then?
-Then you heard about Him Who is from the beginning, the Word of life that was with the Father and which was revealed (1Jn 1:1-2).
+Then you heard about Him Who is from the beginning, the Word of life that was with the Father and which was manifested (1Jn 1:1-2).
 When you accepted what you have heard from Him from God’s Word, you received Him as your life.
 He is in you now, He abides in you.
 Because that is a fact you abide in the Son and in the Father.
 That implies that you live in fellowship with the Son and the Father.
-Be aware of that and don’t let yourself be robbed from that enjoyment by false teachers who would love to tell you that you can get it better.
+Be aware of that and don’t let yourself be robbed from that enjoyment by false teachers who want to tell you that it can all be more beautiful.

 Now read 1 John 2:18-24 again.